 Under pressure from New Yorkers who wanted to return the island to the public, Bill Clinton declared Fort Jay and Castle Williams National Monuments in 2001.
 President George W. Bush adopted the same policy by handing the island over to the National Park Service and the Trust for Governors Island organization.

-The public could access the island recently, enjoying rest spaces, participating in cultural events.
+The public could access the island recently, enjoying rest spaces and participating in cultural events.
 The skyline of New York, New Jersey, and Brooklyn make the landscape even more pleasant and beautiful.

 What to do in Governors Island?

-The island will be open from year-round, starting in September 2021.
+The island is now open year-round, since September 2021.

-It is a real recreational space with cycle tracks, parks, urban hiking trails.
+It is a real recreational space with cycle tracks, parks, and urban hiking trails.

 Games and activities for children.